Go to one.newrelic.com > APM > (select an app) > Monitor > Transactions > (select a transaction trace) > Trace details.

 If a segment is listed as Application code in the table, it indicates that that section of code was not instrumented.
 You can use custom instrumentation to get more detail on that part of the code.
 Segments will often be listed as Application code for partial traces.

-For performance reasons, New Relic APM only captures the first 2,000 segments of a transaction trace (900 for Node.js).
+For performance reasons, APM only captures the first 2,000 segments of a transaction trace (900 for Node.js).
 If a transaction trace exceeds that number of segments, the agent truncates the transaction trace and displays a message at the top of the Details page:

 This is a partial trace.